-- 37. If a person has a taxable activity and does not meet the threshold, they can voluntarily register for GST under s 51(3) of the GST Act.
-As a UTBC will have a taxable activity, it can choose to voluntarily register under this provision. - 38.
-If a UTBC applies for voluntary registration, it can only register with effect from a date after the application date see s 51(5B):

-51 Persons making supplies in course of taxable activity to be registered

-(5B) A unit title body corporate that is registered under this Act as a result of an application under subsection (3) made on a date (the application date) on or after the date of introduction of the Taxation (Annual Rates for 2015-16, Research and Development, and Remedial Matters) Bill must be registered with effect from a date after the application date.
+- 39. If a person has a taxable activity and does not meet the threshold, they can voluntarily register for GST under s 51(3) of the GST Act.
+As a UTBC will have a taxable activity, it can choose to voluntarily register under this provision. - 40.
+If a UTBC applies for voluntary registration, it can only register with effect from a date after the application date see s 51(5B): - 51 Persons making supplies in course of taxable activity to be registered ...
+(5B) A unit title body corporate that is registered under this Act as a result of an applic - 5B) A unit title body corporate that is registered under this Act as a result of an application under subsection (3) made on a date (the application date) on or after the date of introduction of the Taxation (Annual Rates for 2015-16, Research and Development, and Remedial Matters) Bill must be registered with effect from a date after the application date.